 Alex: I would love to take any tour in Santiago.

-Gareth: So many choices as we have clients based all around the world but I’m siding towards a Flip Flops and Mountains Tops(opens in a new tab) multi-day adventure in Dominica, exploring Vietnam with Maika Tours(opens in a new tab), OR going heli-skiing with Canada Heli-Cat Ski(opens in a new tab).
-So many choices!
+Gareth: So many choices as we have clients based all around the world but I’m siding towards a Flip Flops and Mountains Tops(opens in a new tab) multi-day adventure in Dominica, OR exploring Vietnam with Maika Tours.(opens in a new tab) So many choices!

 Alice: I want to take so many tours!
 But some that have really caught my eye are the Eat Mexico’s Tacos + Mezcal tour(opens in a new tab), snorkeling in the Maldives(opens in a new tab) with Secret Paradise, and the Adventure Bicycling tours(opens in a new tab) with Paradesa Borneo.